turingschool/backend-curriculum-site/module3/lessons/jquery_and_dom.md

 ### Chaining Selectors

 There are a few different ways to chain selectors to use them together.
-You can seperate these selectors with a comma, a space, or nothing at all.
+You can separate these selectors with a comma, a space, or nothing at all.

 * Comma: `$('p, #heading, .important')` just combines all of the selectors together.
 * Space: `$('p #heading .important')` treats each selector as a child of the previous.
 This will give you items of the class `important` that are children of the id `heading` which are inside a `<p>` tag.